 The Exynos 1280 performs well but can cause performance drops and lags due to Samsung’s node.
 This shows how backward Samsung’s node is.
 The Exynos 1280 is not as power-efficient as you might think.
 The CPU can be neglected, but the GPU performance is better on the Snapdragon 778G.
 If you want to game or perform heavy tasks, you should go for the A73 5G without a second thought.

 On GeekBench 5, the Snapdragon 778 scores 7% higher than the Exynos 1280 in single-core and shreds the Exynos 1280 in multi-core by a difference of 49%.
 The Snapdragon 778G does all this while consuming less power than the Exynos chip.

 Additionally, the Exynos 1280 can record and play videos up to 4K 60FPS, while the Snapdragon 778G caps out at 4K 30FPS.
 Both chips are 5G equipped and support Wi-Fi 6 and Bluetooth 5.2.

 - Editor’s Pick: Exynos 1280 chip beats Snapdragon 695 in GPU performance

 Which One is Better?

 The Snapdragon 778G is superior to the Exynos 1280.
 The Snapdragon 778G beats the Exynos 1280 in almost all aspects.
-Lastly, if you are a gamer then do note that developers optimize games for Snapdragon processors more often than for Exynos.
+Lastly, if you are a gamer, do note that developers optimize games for Snapdragon processors more often than for Exynos.

-We would recommend you go for the A73 5G as the Snapdragon 778G will provide similar performance in a couple of years compared to now.
-On the other hand, the Exynos 1280 might not be able to deliver similar performance in future as compared to now.
+We recommend you go for the A73 5G as the Snapdragon 778G will provide similar performance in a couple of years compared to now.
+On the other hand, the Exynos 1280 might not be able to deliver similar performance in the future compared to now.